cedar-policy/cedar-docs/docs/schema-grammar.md

 EntityType ::= IDENT ':' '{' 'memberOfTypes' ':' '[' (EntityType ( ',' EntityType )*)? '],' 'shape': TypeJson '}'
 ```

 ## `Actions`<a name="grammar-schema-Actions"></a>

 The `Actions` element is a list of the individual actions supported by your application.

 ```
 Actions ::= '"actions"' ':' Action*
 ```

 ## `Action`<a name="grammar-schema-Action"></a>

 The `Action` element describes one action supported by your application.
 An action begins with a name string, and includes an `appliesTo` element.
 The `appliesTo` element defines the principal types, resource types, and other context information that can be specified in a request for the action.

 ```
-Action ::= STR ':' '{' '"appliesTo": {' PrincipalTypes?
+Action : STR ':' '{' '"appliesTo": {' PrincipalTypes?
 ResourceTypes?
 Context? '}'
 ```

 ## `PrincipalTypes`<a name="grammar-schema-PrincipalTypes"></a>

-The `PrincipalTypes` element is identified by the keyword `principalType` followed by a comma-separated listis an array list of the principal types supported by your application.
+The `PrincipalTypes` element is identified by the keyword `principalType` followed by a comma-separated array list of the principal types supported by your application.

 ```
 PrincipalTypes ::= '"principalTypes"': '[' IDENT* ']'
 ```

 ## `ResourceTypes`<a name="grammar-schema-ResourceTypes"></a>

 The `ResourceTypes` element describes

 ```
 ResourceTypes ::= '"resourceTypes"': '[' IDENT* ']'
 ```